Your money-making expert. Financial journalist, TV and radio personality.

 First, decide what to call your business.
 Will you be known as a virtual administrative assistant, a virtual office or a business call answering service?
 Make sure it’s clear what you do.

 Now you need to make your name known.
-There are hundreds of ways you can advertise yourself – in local papers, on community notice boards or perhaps online – and some will be more effective than others.
-There’s no proven method of developing your client base, but once you’ve got going then word of mouth will probably carry you along.
+There are many ways you can advertise yourself – on sites like Gumtree, on social media, and by contacting companies directly – and some will be more effective than others.
+A mixture of several kinds of self-marketing will help you get started, and once you’ve got going then word of mouth will probably carry you along.

 Initially, you could try calling up a list of businesses to see if they require your service.
 Have your sales pitch ready with your rates, be sure to tell them why they should choose your service over anyone else, and let them know of all the benefits relating to having an answering service.